After SVB failure, Fed seeks broad changes to bank rules

 Sen. Elizabeth Warren urged the Fed to immediately adopt stricter bank oversight measures, and said Powell should be held responsible for the failures.
 The Fed chief “failed in his responsibility to supervise and regulate banks that posed a systemic risk to our economy,” the Massachusetts Democrat said in a statement.

-The review is one of the first detailed accounting of how the Fed let a bank expand its balance sheet by $140 billion in just two years with deficient risk controls that ultimately led to its demise.
+The review is one of the first detailed accountings of how the Fed let a bank expand its balance sheet by $140 billion in just two years with deficient risk controls that ultimately led to its demise.
 When it collapsed on March 10, SVB had 31 unaddressed “safe and soundness supervisory warnings,” triple the average number for peer banks, according to the report.

 “Its senior leadership failed to manage basic interest-rate and liquidity risk,” Barr said in the letter.
 “Federal Reserve supervisors failed to take forceful enough action.”